-Product Name: Tropical Overshooting Tops
+3. Product Name: Tropical Overshooting Tops (TOTs)

-Primary Investigator: Sarah Monette and Chris Velden
+Primary Investigators: Sarah Monette and Chris Velden

-- The product can help to identify vortical hot towers, which are related to tropical cyclone formation and intensification.
-For TAFB applications, the TOT product has the potential to help identify the most active areas of convection for their marine products. - NHC forecasters will provide feedback on the utility of the TOT in the preparation of their operational products.
+- The product can help to identify vortical hot towers, which are related to tropical cyclone formation and rapid intensification.
+For TAFB applications, the TOT product has the potential to help identify the most active areas of convection for their marine products. - NHC forecasters will provide feedback on the utility of the TOT product in the preparation of their operational forecasts.

-• Real time OT timing and location over the tropical and subtropical Atlantic east (west) of 55°W based on 15-min Meteosat (GOES-east) imagery.
+• Real time TOT activity over the tropical and subtropical Atlantic east (west) of 55°W based on 15-min Meteosat (GOES-East) imagery.

-• Uses infrared window channel imagery to identify domelike protrusions above cumulonimbus anvils associated with very strong updrafts.
+• Uses infrared window channel imagery to identify protrusions above cumulonimbus anvils associated with very strong updrafts.